cathe-michline/tce-grievance-app/README.md

-# tce-grievance-app
+# TCE Grievance Portal

+## Overview

-TCE Grievance Portal is a platform for students and staffs of the institution to come together and submit their grievances and complaints.
-This online platform addresses all kinds of grievances a person of the institution may face
+The TCE Grievance Portal is an online platform designed for students and staff of the institution to submit grievances and complaints.
+It provides a centralized space to address various issues faced by individuals within the institution.

+## Features

-Features: Grievance Form : Form to submit the details of grievance he/she may faced Home page
+- **Grievance Form**: A form to submit the details of any grievances or complaints.
+- **Home Page**: An overview page for easy navigation and access to the grievance form.

+## Prerequisites

+- Node.js
-Prerequisites: Nodejs NPM Mongodb
+- NPM
+- MongoDB